openstack/swift/doc/source/development_auth.rst

 requests and currently include container read requests and object read and write requests.
-For these requests, the read or write access control string (X-Container-Read and X-Container-Write) will be fetched and set as the 'acl' attribute in the webob.Request passed to swift.authorize.
+For these requests, the read or write access control string (X-Container-Read and X-Container-Write) will be fetched and set as the 'acl' attribute in the WebOb.Request passed to swift.authorize.

 The delay_denial procedures allow skipping possibly expensive access control string retrievals for requests that can be approved without that information,